CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595580-5b811480-d071-11eb-9b99-9dcad8b4ac17.png">

 ## Accessing encrypted sensitive data within SD Desktop

-As the  virtual Desktop is completely isolated from the Internet, the only way to access data for analysis is utilizing a specific application called Data Gateway.
+As the virtual Desktop is isolated from the Internet, the only way to access data for analysis is utilizing a specific application called Data Gateway.
 This application will allow you to access encrypted data stored in SD Connect or a specific dataset for which you have been granted access via SD Apply for re-use.
 Encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.

 !!!
 Note
-    Only data encrypted with the Sensitive Data Services encryption key can be accessed in SD Desktop.
-If you try to access unencrypted data or files encrypted only with your public encryption key this will resut in an error.
-If you experience any problem on Desktop launched before March 2022, please contact us at servicedesk@csc.fi (subject:sensitive data).
+    In SD Desktop, you access only files encrypted with the Sensitive Data Services encryption.
+If you try to access unencrypted data or files encrypted only with your public encryption key, this will result in an error.
+If you experience any problem with Desktops launched before March 2022, don't hesitate to contact us at servicedesk@csc.fi (subject: sensitive data).

 ### Accessing encrypted data stored in SD Connect using Data Gateway

-Once you signed in to your virtual Desktop, you can access encrypted data stored in CSC services for sensitive data by following these steps:
+Once you sign in to your virtual Desktop, you can access encrypted data stored in SD Connect by following these steps:

 * Open **Data Gateway** (you can find the application on your Desktop);